 Carriers and brokers use sophisticated software to price their services, so you should arm yourself with technology, too.
 A robust spend management portal can provide real-time insights into market rates and carrier performance.
 This allows you to compare offers accurately and ensure you’re not leaving money on the table.

-How to Research and Compare LTL Carriers
+How to Find and Compare LTL Carriers

 Before you can negotiate, you need to know who you’re negotiating with.
 Choosing the right LTL carrier is a bit like hiring a key team member; it’s about finding a partner whose strengths match your needs.
 It’s not just about securing the lowest rate, but about finding a carrier that can deliver your freight on time, intact, and without a lot of hassle.
 A little homework upfront can save you significant time and money.
 Here’s how to approach your research and find the best carriers to engage with.